holarissun/holarissun.github.io/_pages/about.md

 🙋 More About Me
 ----
 In my spare time, I am passionate about embracing nature.
-I'm a climber🧗, a (big mountain) snowboarder🏂 and pow-hunter🌊, a (all mountain) skier⛷️ (slope id = email).
+I'm a climber🧗, a big mountain snowboarder🏂 and pow-hunter🏔️, an all mountain skier⛷️ (slope id = email).
 I find great fulfillment in exploring both the physical and intellectual worlds.

-🤝 I'm open to collaborations for more sparks of 'aha' moments.
-Please drop me an email if you find my work interesting.
-Let us push RL closer to superhuman intelligence!
-Here are some topics I'm actively working on:
-- **Inverse and Forward Alignment** in Language Modeling: Multi-Objective, Meta-Learn, Uncertainty
-- Data-Centric Perspective of **Reward Modeling**

 <a href="https://clustrmaps.com/site/1bysk"  title="Visit tracker"><img src="//www.clustrmaps.com/map_v2.png?d=RtOCs2DxbgCleb2bwL7ZaU9kONDpyPNXGY_Guo_CtaM&cl=ffffff" /></a>